17th October 2019 spaces available

 The cost of the course is £85 for members £100 for non-members with an additional £60 for the assessment conducted by an independent assessor.

-- Candidates made clear that 3 hours minimum pre-learning required, which will be assessed prior to continuing course.
+- Candidates must be aware that 3 hours minimum pre-learning is required, which will be assessed prior to continuing course.